In this lesson we look at demonstrative adjectives and pronouns, and the difference between them.

 A demonstrative pronoun is used to replace a specific person or thing that has been mentioned before (or alternatively it may be understood from the context without having been previously mentioned).

-They are usually used to task about possession or to describe places, things or animals.
-Note that the choice of this, that, these and those is still related to whether it is something near or further way, and singular or plural.
+They are usually used to talk about possession or to describe places, things or animals.
+Note that the choice of this, that, these and those is still related to whether it is something near or further way.
+And they are singular or plural so must have the correct subject-verb agreement.

 Demonstrative pronouns can also stand alone, unlike adjectives.